 Today, we actually use 2 different tools to help them figure it out.

-If they don’t actually have a business idea, our system will guide them through a process of identifying one.
+If they don’t have a business idea, then our system will guide them through a process of identifying one.

 The end result is a custom-made business idea that makes sense.